There is no alternative

 "There is no alternative" (TINA) is a political slogan originally arguing that liberal capitalism is the only viable system.
-At the turn of the 21st century the TINA rhetoric became closely tied to neoliberalism, and its traits of liberalization and marketization.
-Politicians used it to justify policies of economic liberalism (or fiscal conservatism) and austerity.
-The slogan is strongly associated with the policies and persona of Margaret Thatcher, the British prime minister and leader of the Conservative Party during the 1980s, and, as alternativlos, with Angela Merkel, who served as Chancellor of Germany from 2005 until 2021.
+At the turn of the 21st century, the slogan became closely tied to neoliberalism.
+Politicians used it to justify economically liberal and fiscally conservative policies, as well as austerity.
+The slogan is strongly associated with the policies and persona of Margaret Thatcher, the British prime minister and leader of the Conservative Party during the 1980s.
+It is also associated, in the form alternativlos (lit. 'alternativeless'), with Angela Merkel, who served as Chancellor of Germany from 2005 until 2021.

-Researchers of populism generally agree that its growth since the 1990s is the result of political elites accepting certain concepts (like free market) as unalterable truths and the associated disappearance of the political discord (so-called post-politics).
-This created a virtual "party cartel", where the views of established parties did not differ on policies.
+Researchers of populism generally agree that the slogan's growth in popularity since the 1990s is the result of political elites accepting certain concepts, such as the free market, as unalterable truths and the associated disappearance of political discord (so-called post-politics).
+This created a virtual "party cartel", where the views of established parties do not differ on policies.
 A rise in dissatisfaction with these policies coupled with a lack of opposition to them by mainstream parties has led to the rise of new populist parties, such as Alternative for Germany and Viktor Orbán's post-2016 version of Fidesz in Hungary.

-Political strategy
+As a political strategy

 TINA (as characterized by explicit use of "there is no alternative" and declarations of necessity, inevitability, and irrefutability of certain policies) can be considered a political strategy in both democratic and autocratic regimes.
 Its rhetoric allows politicians to reduce the scope of available policy choices, limiting the expectations of their electorate and avoiding the blame for bad, but "unescapable" policies.

 TINA allows decisions to appear not as a political choice, but as a matter of adherence to universal truth and common sense.
 Due to the switch from public deliberations to following the expert opinions, debates are shortened, and therefore input of an individual voter is diminished, so TINA is politically paternalistic.

 On the negative side, applying TINA might create an impression of politicians' toothlessness, prompting voters to try addressing their grievances outside of the establishment which appears to be not in control and being a hostage to external factors and "disciplinary regimes" of either IMF and World Bank (with their Washington Consensus), or EU Commission.

-History of use
+History

-19th century

-Historically, the phrase may be traced to its emphatic use by the 19th-century classical liberal thinker and Social-Darwinist Herbert Spencer in his Social Statics.